PradKalkar/DeepLearning.ai-Summary/5- Sequence Models/Readme.md

     ![](Images/80.png)
     - The vertical lines in the audio clip represent moment just after the trigger word.
 The corresponding to this will be 1.
   - One disadvantage of this creates a very imbalanced training set.
 There will be a lot of zeros and few ones.
-  - A hack to solve this is to make an output a few ones for several times or for a fixed period of time before reverting back to zero.
+  - A hack to solve this is to make the NN output a few ones for several times or for a fixed period of time before reverting back to zero.
     ![](Images/81.png)
     ![](Images/85.png)